farhapartex/dahlia/README.md

 #### First Step
 Follow the steps to install dahlia

-* Clone the repository from `https://github.com/farhapartex/dahlia.git`
-* Move to the folder `dahlia`
+* Clone the repository and move to the folder `dahlia`
 * Open your command shell on this folder
 * Type `docker-compose build server`
 * Run the command `docker-compose pull server`